Hormone replacement therapy (HRT)

-Benefits of taking hormone replacement therapy (HRT)
+Uses of hormone replacement therapy (HRT)

-Your doctor may prescribe HRT alongside self-help measures if your symptoms of the menopause interfere with your daily life.
+Your doctor may prescribe HRT alongside self-help measures if symptoms of the menopause interfere with your daily life.

 Types of hormone replacement therapy (HRT)